 How do I schedule an evaluation?

-The first step is to mail this completed release form to the FAA:
+The first step is to complete, print, and sign this form:

 View Release Form

 and then return the form to the office.
 The completed form can be scanned and sent by email to email@example.com, or sent via fax to 614-388-2200 or by regular mail to:

 Once the form is received, it will be submitted to the FAA and Dr. Beech will be granted access to the applicant’s FAA medical file.
 This process usually takes between 7 and 10 days.
 After access and review of the file an in-person evaluation can be scheduled.
 After the examination, a report is forwarded to the airman’s aviation medical examiner.
 (In some circumstances the report is forwarded directly to the FAA.)